There are several reasons why YAAC may not start on a particular computer

 usermod -G tty,lock -a yourusername

-Note you may have to log out and log back in again for the new group memberships to take effect.
+Note you will have to log out and log back in again for the new group memberships to take effect.

 Another possible cause of the problem is running YAAC on a non-Intel-CPU computer.
-The RXTX library used by YAAC to access serial port devices requires native machine code, and YAAC only ships with the RXTX code for a few operating systems on Intel CPUs.
-For other CPUs (such as the ARM processor in the Raspberry Pi computer), you will need to manually install your operating system distro's version of RXTX.
-On the Pi, the command would be
+The RXTX library used by YAAC to access serial port devices requires native machine code, and YAAC only ships with the RXTX native code for a few operating systems (Microsoft Windows 32-bit and 64-bit, Linux 32-bit and 64-bit, and Apple Macintosh OS X 10 32-bit and 64-bit) on Intel-compatible CPUs.
+For other CPUs (such as the ARM processor in the Raspberry Pi computer) and operating systems (such as FreeBSD), you will need to manually install your operating system distro's version of RXTX.
+On the Raspberry Pi, the command would be

 sudo apt-get install librxtx-java

-For other operating systems, the installation command may be different, or you may have to download the RXTX source code, and compile and install RXTX yourself; consult your operating system's documentation.
+For other operating systems, the installation command may be different, or you may have to download the version 2.2 RXTX source code, and compile and install RXTX yourself; consult your operating system's documentation.

 There are several reasons why YAAC is receiving garbled data from your GPS receiver instead of proper NMEA-0183 sentences: